Looking for the old trailblazer-test-0.1.1 docs? They’re here, but don’t forget to upgrade to 1.0 - it’s worth it!

 end

-class OperationSpec < Minitest::Spec
+class MemoOperationTest < Minitest::Spec # test/memo/operation_test.rb

 You can define a default_ctx